inet-framework/inet/showcases/general/dynamic/doc/index.rst

    The ScenarioManager takes an XML config file.
 This has a <scenario> tag and the creation and destruction of nodes can be done with the create and delete tag

-   The `ScenarioManager` executes an XML script.
+   The :ned:`ScenarioManager` executes an XML script.
 The script shedules events to take place at certain times during the simulation.
 It can change module parameters, add or remove connections, change parameters of connections, and create or delete network nodes.